footworkjs/footwork/README.md

 * Automatic resolution and binding of declarative resources
 * Page routing with unlimited outlet support
 * Transition effect and animation system including sequenced animations
-* Simple one-file use with no dependencies
 * Does not require a build system or module loader (but it works great with them)
+* Inter-module communication and state sharing
 * Much, much more...

 For more details see: